Sprixitite/DT-Resources/AS/Unit 1 Summaries/Approaches to System Development - Implementation.md

 ## Adaptive Maintenance:
 Adaptive maintenance is maintenance in response to changes in the working environment of the software, or shifting user requirements.

-The dynamic nature of most working environments means that some form of adaptive maintenance is ineviitable.
+The dynamic nature of most working environments means that some form of adaptive maintenance is inevitable.
 However the need for a high level of adaptive maintenance immediately after the delivery of the software may indicate that the user requirements provided were not sufficient.

 ## Perfective Maintenance:
 Perfective maintenance is maintenance in regards to the improvement of the performance of the software.